placeAtlas/atlas-2022/README.md

 [![Subreddit subscribers](https://img.shields.io/reddit/subreddit-subscribers/placeAtlas2?color=%23FF4500&label=r%2FplaceAtlas2&logo=reddit&logoColor=white)](https://www.reddit.com/r/placeAtlas2/)
 [![Website](https://img.shields.io/static/v1?label=website&message=place-atlas.stefanocoding.me&color=blue)](https://place-atlas.stefanocoding.me/)

-# The 2022 Place Atlas
+# The 2022 /r/place Atlas

-The /r/place Atlas is a project aiming to catalog all the artworks created during Reddit's 2022 /r/place event.
+The 2022 /r/place Atlas is a project aiming to catalog all the artworks created during Reddit's 2022 /r/place event.

+This project was established by Roland Rytz for the event in 2017, and further developed by Place Atlas team and contributors.

-This project was created by Roland Rytz and is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the GNU Affero General Public License v3.0.

----

-*You can check out the website by clicking [here](https://place-atlas.stefanocoding.me/).*
+You can check out the website by clicking [here](https://place-atlas.stefanocoding.me/).

 If you don't know GitHub and wanted to submit new entries or request changes to existing ones, please visit [/r/placeAtlas2](https://www.reddit.com/r/placeAtlas2/).

-## How To Contribute
+## Contributing

+This project is open source.
+You may contribute to the project by submitting a Pull Request on the GitHub repo or send your submissions through Reddit.
+Other than than, you cau use Discord or Reddit for help.

 ### Map Contributions